Kuji-in: Yin/Yang and kuji

 The dualistic influence of inyogoku (yin yang dualism) is apparent only in respects to the mudra of certain kuji rituals.
 As stated earlier the kuji in and of itself is a simple prayer.
-The obvious influences of onmyōdō (the way of Yin and Yang) is clearly seen in the mudra themselves which were added latter.
+The obvious influences of onmyōdō (the way of Yin and Yang) is clearly seen in the mudra themselves which were added later.
 Especially in regard to the first and last mudras, the mudras associated with the syllables "to" and "sha", "kai" and "jin".
 These mudras are obvious yin and yang counterparts.
 This is significant in that the concept of yin and yang is seen as encompassing all the cosmic phenomena, all eternity between the two polar opposites.
 The mudra gejishi-in (gesture of the outer lion) and its immediate counterpart naijishi-in (gesture of the inner lion) clearly represent this yin/yang relation.
 In fact, not only do these two related mudras represent the alpha and omega by themselves, but the two lions associated with them take this association a step further.
 The two lions are commonly seen outside the doors of Buddhist temples, where they stand as guardians against evil and baleful influences.
 The first lion utters the sound “A” which symbolizes the alpha, that all reality and phenomena are, in the tradition of mikkyō, said to neither absolutely exist, nor non-exist – they arise in dependence on conditions, and cease when those conditions cease.
 Whereas the second lion utters the sound “Un” (Hūm) which symbolizes the omega, the destruction of all evils; it summarizes the two basic false views of nihilism and externalism and shows them to be false.
 The truth of things is that they are neither real nor unreal.
 This description also applies to the next two mudra, gebbaku-in (gesture of the outer bond) and its immediate counterpart neibbaku-in (gesture of the inner bound).
 The first (dokko-in, kongōshin-in) and last mudra (hobyo-in, ongyō-in), occupy the two most important positions, the beginning and the end, again with relation to the Taoist and mikkyō points of view of the alpha and omega.